Dental Implants in Somerville, MA

 A good fit is essential if you choose a bridge or partial or full dentures to replace a missing tooth or teeth.
 When these appliances don't fit well, painful gum irritation can occur when your bite and chew.
 Since implants become part of your jawbone, your new tooth is securely anchored in place and doesn't move.
 In fact, it feels very similar to the tooth it replaced.

 Your roots don't just anchor your teeth in your jaw.
 They also provide the constant stimulation your jawbone needs to stay strong.
 When you lose a tooth, the underlying bone begins to shrink or weaken because it no longer receives any stimulation.
 Eventually, facial sagging can occur due to changes in the jawbone, particularly if you've lost several teeth.
 Implants help keep your jawbone strong and prevent shrinking.

-Although implants may have a relatively high initial cost, the lifetime cost of a dental implant is usually actually lower than the cost of bridges and dentures.
-Since these appliances must be replaced periodically, you'll actually pay for them more than once.
-An implant only requires a one-time cost.
+Although implants may have a relatively high initial cost, the lifetime cost of a dental implant is typically lower than the cost of bridges or dentures.
+Since those appliances must be replaced periodically, you'll actually pay for them more than once.
+Implants only require a one-time cost.